ria-ee/X-Road-scripts/README.md

 ## Miscellaneous
 [rights_given.py](misc/rights_given.py) - Can be executed inside Security Server to display the list of Access Rights granted.
+Time is displayed in local timezone.
 This script is using psycopg2 python module that can be installed with the following command:

 (Python2)
 ```